-Multi-Tx Transport Disable

-This parameter manages the message transmission through the different communication channels.
+Multi-Tx Transport Disable This parameter manages the message transmission through the different communication channels.
 If unchecked (check box not selected), messages are transmitted through all the communication channels having the Data Tx parameter enabled.

-If checked (check box selected), messages are sent through all the communication channels having the Data Tx parameter enabled until the scanner receives one of the three possible communication messages (Status Request, Encoder Counter Request, Initialization Command).
+If checked (check box selected), messages are sent through all the communication channels having the Data Tx parameter enabled until the hannels until the scanner receives one of the three possible communication messages (Status Request, Request, Encoder Counter Initialization Command).
 As soon as this condition occurs, all messages will be transmitted only through the specific channel sending one of the three possible communication messages while other channels are ignored.
-In this way, the last channel sending one of the possible communication messages will become the one used for transmission.
+In this way, the last possible channel sending one of the communication messages will become the one used for transmission.